AlmuHS/GNUMach_SMP/README.md

 Before add the cpus to the kernel, we need to configure paging in them, to allow fully access to the memory.

-To enable paging, we need to initialize CR0, CR3 and CR4 registers. as similar for to [this](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/model_dep.c#L477-L500).
+To enable paging, we need to initialize CR0, CR3 and CR4 registers. in a similar way to [this](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/model_dep.c#L477-L500).

-This code, translated to assembly, has been added to  [`cpuboot.S`](https://github.com/AlmuHS/GNUMach_SMP/blob/wip/i386/i386/cpuboot.S) assembly routine.
+This code has been copied in `paging_setup()` function, in `mp_desc.c`.
+The processor, at starts, isn't capable to read the content from a pointer, so we copied the memory address of `kernel_page_dir` and `pdpbase` in two temporary integer variables: `kernel_page_dir_addr`, and `pdpbase_addr`.

-The paging initialization requires a temporary mapping in some low memory address.
+The paging initialization also requires a temporary mapping in some low memory address.
 We keep the temporary mapping done in BSP processor until all AP will be enabled.

 ## Add AP processors to the kernel